MatildeBattisti/MatildeBattisti/README.md

 ## ✨ About me

 - 🎓 BC's Degree in Physics at University of Pisa
-- 🚗 Former member of ETeam Squadra Corse
+- 🚗 Member of ETeam Squadra Corse from march 2024 to october 2025
 - 📈 Enthusiast about data analysis in the particle physics framework

 <!---